drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

 # Updating dependencies workflow to minimize build errors

--   When updating dependencies or changing branches, `npm run clean-start` is recommended and should suffice.
-If a more thorough clean is needed, `npm run clean-install` will also re-install node_modules.
+-   When updating dependencies or changing branches, `npm run clean-rebuild` is recommended and should suffice.
+If a more thorough clean is needed, `npm run clean-rebuild-full` will also re-install node_modules.
 Running `npm cache clean --force` may be of help as well, although this should theoretically not be needed.